ryukzak/nitta/README.md

 You have at least two options here:

-1. Run it inside the docker container with VS Code by this [manual](/ml/synthesis/README.md).
+1. Set it up automatically as a docker container using this [manual](/ml/synthesis/README.md) and develop in VS Code.
-2. Run everything locally.
+2. Set it up locally by hand.
+May be less problematic in some cases.

-In this document, we will focus on the local developments.
+In this document, we will focus on the local setup.

 ### Mac OS X